Papua New Guinea · Markham Valley · Morobe Province

 CCDA Board Approves Morobe Markham Reforestation Project Permit

-Papua New Guinea's Climate Change and Development Authority has officially approved the project's permit application at the CCDA Board Meeting, opening the pathway to formal carbon credit certification.
+Papua New Guinea's Climate Change and Development Authority officially approved the project's permit application at the CCDA Board Meeting, opening the pathway to formal carbon credit certification.

 Certification